Asthma

 Asthma is likely to have a certain hereditary component, as it occurs more frequently in some families than others.
 Risk factors for asthma include:

 In people with asthma, the immune system overreacts very slightly.
 In order for symptoms to occur, however, an additional irritant or trigger is required.
-When certain triggers make their way to the mucous membranes lining the bronchial tubes, the immune system then overreacts.
+The immune system only overreacts if certain triggers make their way to the mucous membranes lining the bronchial tubes.

 Allergic asthma is also known as “extrinsic” asthma because the external trigger is breathed into the airways with the air.
 Typical triggers include: